-An Ambulatory Surgical Center is a place that provides day surgery services to persons who need less than 24-hour nursing/medical care.
+An ambulatory surgical center is a place that provides surgery services to people who need nursing or medical care for less than 24 hours.

 We have resources to help you learn more about ambulatory surgical centers and find one that works for you.

 Expand the section that applies to you to view a list of resources.
 Select a link to learn more.

 Provider Search—Use the Provider Search tool to find health and residential care providers in Wisconsin.
 You can filter results to show only certain types of facilities, such as an ambulatory surgical center.

 These resources can help you understand laws that protect you and your care.